fleetdm/fleet/proposals/online-migrations-poc-and-proposal.md

   allowed
 - Renaming a column: don’t rename, instead
   - `vN`: non breaking, add a new column with `LOCK=NONE`, allow `NULL` values.
+  - `vN+1`: stop writing to the column.
-  - `vN+1`: breaking, remove the old column, add `NOT NULL` constraints if necessary.
+  - `vN+2`: breaking, remove the old column, add `NOT NULL` constraints if necessary.
 - Change the data type of a column: follow the Rename process instead.
-- Index operations: create, drop, rename and change type allow `LOCK=NONE`
+- Index operations: create, drop, rename and change type allow `LOCK=NONE`, use a procedure analogous to renaming a column.
 - Rename table: renaming allows `LOCK=NONE`, for backwards compatibility are multiple options, including using a temporary view.